cchu70/ComedianIdentifier/README.md

-Find the Comedian[Deprecated Moved to Gatech Github]
+Find the Comedian[Deprecated, Moved to Gatech Github]
 ===================================

 Georgia Tech Institute of Technology